-GHHSA is currently accepting applications for the position of Science Program Coordinator at its headquarters in Aberdeen, Wash.
+GHHSA is currently accepting applications for the position of Program Development Officer for its education programs.
 For a full description and instructions for how to apply, download the job description (PDF).

 GHHSA is currently accepting applications for the positions outlined below.
 If you qualify, please email a resume and cover letter to firstname.lastname@example.org.
 If you meet our upcoming needs, we will send you an application.